Skip to content

 Servers: browser-devtools-mcp (9), chrome-local-mcp (1)

-• currents/mcp currents-get-project (tool poisoning): The tool “returns project details including name.”
-YARA matched “name” as a PII indicator.
+• currents/mcp currents-get-project (tool poisoning): The tool “returns project details including name.” the pattern rule matched “name” as a PII indicator.
 This is a project management tool returning project metadata.

 • currents/mcp currents-find-run (injection attack): A CI/CD run search tool.
 The detection pattern is overly broad.